swaldman/rss-all-the-things/00-Introduction.md

 users think of RSS and “Google Reader” as also-rans, retro or yesterday’s technologies, if they know of RSS at all.
 It stands as a testament to the quality of RSS’ design, however, that behind the scenes RSS remains widely adopted.
-It is simple — extraordinarily simple, or in economic terms cheap, to implement.
+It is simple &mdash; extraordinarily simple, in economic terms cheap &mdash; to implement.
 You might as well accompany your website with an RSS feed.
 Further, the one major internet application that has evaded enclosure into platforms — podcasting — has RSS at its core.
 Indeed, podcasts are little more than RSS files accompanying sound files.

-Whether by foresight or serendipity, RSS’ originators crafted a protocol replete with limitations and imperfections, but resilient by virtue of the simplicity of its foundation, and the ease with which that foundation can be extended while fully preserving its core functionality.
+Whether by foresight or serendipity, RSS’ originators crafted a protocol replete with imperfections, but resilient by virtue of the simplicity of its foundation, and the ease with which that foundation can be extended while fully preserving its core functionality.
 Contemporary podcasts include extensions authored by